Euchloe ausonides

 Euchloe ausonides, the large marble or creamy marblewing, is a species of butterfly that occurs in western North America.
 It lays eggs on the terminal flower buds of a variety of plants in the mustard family, including introduced Eurasian species, and the larvae feed on the buds, flowers and fruit of these plants.
-In California, it has witnessed population declines since the 1980s, especially in the Central Valley and the Bay Area, and in Washington, its subspecies the island marble butterfly (Euchloe ausonides ssp. insulanus) is a candidate for listing under the Endangered Species Act.
+In California, it has witnessed population declines since the 1980s, especially in the Central Valley and the Bay Area.
+In Washington, subspecies the island marble butterfly (Euchloe ausonides ssp. insulanus) was listed as an endangered species under the Endangered Species Act in 2020.

 Description

 The caterpillar is a dark green to a bluish gray color that is covered in black dots.
 It is marked with yellow and white stripes lengthwise along its back and sides.
 The size of the caterpillar reaches a length of 3/4 in.

 The large marble is a medium-sized butterfly.
 It has white scales that are scattered in the forewing and a black pattern on the tip of the forewing.
 There is compact green marbling on the underside of the hindwing.
 The wingspan of this butterfly can go from 3.8 - 5.1 cm.

 Females of E. ausonides are able to move at greater distances and speeds than males.